eldankit/mini-rag-students/README.md

 2. **Port Conflicts**: Ensure ports 3000 and 8000 are available
 3. **Docker Build Issues**: Clear Docker cache with `docker system prune -a`

+### Backend Connection Issues

+**Problem**: Frontend shows "Backend: Disconnected" even when backend is running

+**Solution**: This was a common issue where the frontend was trying to connect to the Docker service name instead of localhost.
+The fix has been implemented:

+1. **Frontend URL Configuration**: The React app now uses `http://localhost:8000` for browser requests
+2. **CORS Configuration**: Backend includes proper CORS middleware to allow frontend requests
+3. **Health Check**: Frontend automatically checks backend status on load

+**If you still see connection issues**:
+1. Ensure both containers are running: `docker-compose ps`
+2. Check backend logs: `docker-compose logs backend`
+3. Test backend directly: `curl http://localhost:8000/api/ping`
+4. Rebuild containers: `docker-compose down && docker-compose up --build`

 ### Development Tips

 - Use `npm install --legacy-peer-deps` for frontend dependency installation
 - The frontend automatically connects to the backend on localhost:8000
 - Language preferences are saved in browser localStorage
 - RTL layout automatically activates for Hebrew
+- Backend connection status is displayed in real-time on the frontend

 ---